Mabbon History, Family Crest & Coats of Arms

 "St. Mabyn is indebted for its name to one of the large sainted family that came into this country from Wales.
 One of these, a female, whose name was Maben, fixed her hermitage in this district, which still retains her name.
 This name seems to have been appropriated to the parish at an early period; since in the first valor in 1294, we find the name of Ecclesia Sanctae.
 Mabenae applied to the present rectory not far from Wadebridge.
 Of the personal history of this female saint, very little is at present known."

-Important Dates for the Mabbon family
+Early History of the Mabbon family

 This web page shows only a small excerpt of our Mabbon research.
 Another 92 words (7 lines of text) are included under the topic Early Mabbon History in all our PDF Extended History products and printed products wherever possible.